citp/privacy-policy-historical/m/me/med/medallia.com.md

-> *The following text is extracted and transformed from the medallia.com privacy policy that was archived on 2005-03-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050307235818id_/http%3A//medallia.com/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the medallia.com privacy policy that was archived on 2005-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051215162827id_/http%3A//www.medallia.com/Privacy.html) for the most accurate reproduction.*

 # Privacy

-### PRIVACY POLICY

 Medallia, Inc. is committed to safeguarding the privacy of your personally identifiable information.
 This statement sets forth Medallia’s privacy policy.
 The policy complies with the privacy principles of TRUSTe, in which Medallia is a member, as well as with the Safe Harbor Program, a framework established by U.S. and European parties for collecting, using, and retaining personally identifiable information from EU countries.